-H. Care for Women During Pregnancy and Two Months After Delivery
+H. Care for Members During Pregnancy and After Delivery

 When you are pregnant or believe you may be pregnant, it is very important that you call the MCO.
-They will help you get prenatal care (care that women receive during pregnancy).
+They will help you get prenatal care (care that members receive during pregnancy).
 Prenatal care consists of regular check-ups with an obstetrician (OB doctor) or certified nurse midwife to monitor your health and the health of your unborn baby.

 If you are pregnant, the MCO will assist you in scheduling an appointment for prenatal care within 10 days of your request.
-If you already started prenatal care before you enrolled in the MCO, you may be able to keep seeing the same prenatal care provider through your pregnancy, delivery, and for two months after the baby is born.
+If you already started prenatal care before you enrolled in the MCO, you may be able to keep seeing the same prenatal care provider through your pregnancy, delivery, and one year after the baby is born.